nemonik/hands-on-DevOps/README.md

 - Your `Username` is `root` and your `Password` is `password`.
 - The git command-line client will not display your password as you enter it.

-You now have a clone of the project hosted in the GitLab running on the `toolchain` vagrant.
+You now have a clone of the project hosted in the GitLab running on the Kubernetes cluster.
 This way you can open the readme.md and follow along with rendered PlanUML diagrams.

 ## 8.8.
 Golang _helloworld_ project

-The prior `toolchain` and `development` vagrants are required to be up and running for the following sections.
+The Kubernetes cluster and `development` vagrants are required to be up and running for the following sections.

 In this next part, we will create a simple helloworld GoLang project to demonstrate Continuous Integration.
 GoLang lends itself well to DevOps and underlines almost every new tool you can think of related to DevOps and cloud (e.g., [golang / go](https://github.com/golang/go), [docker / docker-ce](https://github.com/docker/docker-ce), [kubernetes / kubernetes](https://github.com/kubernetes/kubernetes), [openshift / origin ](https://github.com/openshift/origin), [hashicorp / terraform](https://github.com/hashicorp/terraform), [coreos / etcd](https://github.com/coreos/etcd), [hashicorp / vault](https://github.com/hashicorp/vault), [hashicorp / packer](https://github.com/hashicorp/packer), [hashicorp / consul](https://github.com/hashicorp/consul), [gogits / gogs](https://github.com/gogits/gogs), [drone / drone](https://github.com/drone/drone).)